 - Mince the shallot and garlic.
 Add to a large mixing bowl with the ground beef and season generously.
 Reserve to one side while you prepare the bell peppers and onion.

-- Heat the olive oil in a large frying pan over medium heat.
+- Moreover, heat the olive oil in a large frying pan over medium heat.
 Slice the peppers and onion into thin strips.
 Add to the pan along with the balsamic vinegar.

 - Fry over medium heat for a minute or two until the vegetables start to soften slightly, then reduce the heat to low and cook for 20 minutes, stirring often.
-The peppers and onions should be soft and caramelized.
+Moreover, the peppers and onions should be soft and caramelized.

 - While the vegetables cook, use your hands to combine the beef mixture, breaking down the meat and evenly distributing the shallot and garlic.